Follow TV Tropes

 Live-Action TV

-• Spoofed in Dinosaurs as the herbivores are presented as dinosaur versions of hippie pacifists and marijuana users, which becomes a problem when the son Robbie (think Lisa Simpson's version of the series) becomes an herbivore.
+• Dinosaurs presents herbivores as dinosaur versions of hippie pacifists and marijuana users, which becomes a problem when the son Robbie (think Lisa Simpson's version of the series) becomes a herbivore.

 • Inverted in Dinosapien.
 The protagonist is an evolved dromaeosaur, while the antagonists are evolved pachycephalosaurs.

-• In Primeval, a Scutosaurus is considered harmless in the first season because he is an herbivore.
+• In Primeval, a Scutosaurus is considered harmless in the first season because he is a herbivore.
 However, a few episodes later, he tramples and kills some men who attacked him.

 • On Star Trek: Deep Space Nine, Federation President Jaresh-Inyo is a Grazerite, a sentient species descended from herbivores and averse to confrontation.
 Since The Federation is in the middle of a Space Cold War with the Dominion, Admiral Leyton fears that he won't have what it takes to fight should that cold war heat up.